rbino/ems-qart/README.md

 Currently working on Linux, OSX and Windows

 ## Linux installation
-Go to the [latest release](https://github.com/rbino/ems-qart/releases/latest) and download the .deb package
+If you're on Debian stretch or Ubuntu 16.04, go to the [latest release](https://github.com/rbino/ems-qart/releases/latest) and download the .deb package

 Install it with
 ```